Skip to main content

 How to Clean Your Spa and Hot Tub Filters

-Keeping your spa filters clean is essential for maintaining clear, healthy water and prolonging your hot tub’s lifespan.
-Dirty filters can reduce water circulation, strain your pump, and even lead to costly repairs.
+Keeping your spa filters clean is essential for maintaining clear, healthy water and extending the lifespan of your hot tub.
+Dirty or clogged filters reduce water circulation, strain pumps, and can lead to costly repairs if ignored.

 Why Filter Cleaning Matters

-Spa filters trap dirt, oils, and debris.
-Over time, clogged filters reduce water flow and decrease the effectiveness of sanitizers like chlorine or bromine.
-Cleaning regularly ensures your spa stays safe and enjoyable.
+Spa filters trap dirt, oils, and debris from bathers and the environment.
+Over time, clogged filters decrease water flow and reduce the effectiveness of sanitizers like chlorine or bromine.
+Regular cleaning ensures your spa stays safe, clear, and enjoyable.

 Step-by-Step Cleaning Process

-Turn Off Power – Always switch off your spa before removing the filter.
+1. Turn Off Power: Always switch off your spa before removing the filter to ensure safety.

-Remove the Filter – Carefully take out the filter cartridge.
+2. Remove the Filter: Carefully take out the filter cartridge.

-Rinse Thoroughly – Use a garden hose to wash off debris.
-Avoid high-pressure washers that could damage the pleats.
+3. Rinse Thoroughly: Use a garden hose to wash off debris.
+Avoid high-pressure washers, which can damage the pleats.

-Soak in Cleaner – For deep cleaning, soak the filter in a spa filter cleaner overnight.
+4. Soak in Cleaner: For deep cleaning, soak the filter overnight in a spa-specific filter cleaner.

-Rinse and Reinstall – Rinse again and place the filter back into the spa.
+5. Rinse and Reinstall: Rinse again and place the filter back into the spa.

 Maintenance Tips